MobileNativeFoundation/bluepill/ARCHITECTURE.md

 - `otool -L MacOS/Simulator`
 	- Inspect Frameworks -> /Library/Developer/PrivateFrameworks/CoreSimulator..
 	- Bluepill links with PrivateFrameworks (like simctl)
 - All functionality is provided as a framework.
-Simluator UI uses this library and so does Bluepill
+Simulator UI uses this library and so does Bluepill
 - file CoreSimulator
 	- Shows you a binary with 2 architectures for M1 compatibility
 	- CoreSimulator.framework/Versions/A